benlau/androidnative.pri/README.md

-Calling Android functions from Qt without using JNI Edit
+Calling Android functions from Qt without using JNI
 ===========================

 It is forked from the QuickAndroid project that aim to provide a library to access Android functions from Qt/QML without using JNI.